-Why 2-3 hours visit duration is ideal for with kids: Enough time to explore free simulators, VR zones, outdoor planes, and a paid 5D show without rushing younger children.
+Why 2-3 hours visit duration is ideal for with kids: This allows time to explore key exhibits, try simulators, and rest in the children’s hall without rushing.

 Outdoor Aircraft Exhibition: